AndrewMicallef/enbody/readme.md

 The interaction term is going to be specified by the rgb parameters of the interaction image.
 For the time being I will begin with the interaction schema described above.

+Interaction schema is an NxNx3 matrix of the interaction parameters between particles of type i, j.
+Interactions produce forces.
+Forces are specific to each particle, and are composed of components from each interaction.
+So The force matrix has diminsions:
+`dim` number of particles * 'number of types' `dim`x`dim`x`N`